SaltSpectre/ps-skhost/README.md

 # skHost: An idle prevention tool for local, RDP, RemoteApp, and Hyper-V sessions written entirely in PowerShell for maximum portability.

 ## Description
 skHost is a Windows tool that runs in the background to keep a system alive.
-It does this by simulating keyboard input (F16 key) and mouse movement every 2 minutes.
+It does this by simulating keyboard input (Default: Ctrl+Shift+F15) and mouse movement every 2 minutes.
 The mouse cursor does not visibly move but the input is registered by the system.

 In addition to keeping a physical machine session active, skHost will also bring forward all non-minimized RDP, (whitelisted) RemoteApp, and Hyper-V VM windows to simulate mouse movement at the same interval.
 This keeps these sessions from timing out.
 For RemoteApp windows, skHost uses a configurable whitelist to determine which windows to activate.